The Creative Arts Guild is the oldest multi-disciplinary community arts center in the state of Georgia.

-As growth continues, various Creative Arts Guild programs have been offered from alternative locations.
-Currently the Guild's Visual Arts and Music Departments as well as the Guild's administrative offices are housed at the 520 West Waugh Street location.
-The Guild's Waugh Street location houses all private music lessons, group music classes and visual art classes, culinary classes, and dance classes.
-Waugh Street is also the home of the Guild's galleries and performance spaces - Gallery FIVE20, Gallery ONE11 and the Jonas Hall - hosting regular gallery exhibits and opening receptions as well as music concerts and performances.
-The Guild's Dance and Gymnastics Departments are located at 2518 Cleveland Highway.
-In the Cleveland Highway location there are 3 private studios, an art classroom and a full gym with two competition-sized floors, two sets of uneven bars, a tumble track, two vaulting systems, an incredible little tot gymnastics area and several beams.
-This location offers a large variety of dance and gymnastics classes as well as parkour and a few additional visual art classes.
+The Guild's Visual Arts, Music, and Dance Departments as well as the Guild's administrative offices are housed at our 520 West Waugh Street location.
+The Guild's Waugh Street location houses all private music lessons, group music classes, visual art classes, culinary classes, and dance classes.
+Waugh Street is also the home of the Guild's galleries and performance spaces - Gallery FIVE20 and Gallery ONE11 - hosting regular gallery exhibits and opening receptions as well as music concerts and performances.
+Our Spigel Pavilion is underneath our building and hosts various events, concerts, and performances.

 The Creative Arts Guild is a non-profit organization as defined under section 510(c)3 of the Internal Revenue Service Code that is supported by instructional fees, commission sales, rental fees, donations from individuals, corporations and foundations as well as funds from the Georgia General Assembly and the National Endowment for the Arts.
 The Guild Also provides services to the City of Dalton to support the City's vision of progress and growth.

 The Symbol of the Creative Arts Guild

 The Guild’s logo was first used as a symbol for the Buonarroti Family (of Michelangelo renown) in Florence, Italy around 1150 A.D.
 The symbol became an integral part of the Buonarroti family crest and became synonymous with their honor, wealth and prominence.

 During his childhood, Michelangelo saw this symbol everywhere from archways above the front door to letters written by his family.
 He started to use the symbol as a motif in many of his architectural designs to represent family, home, security and wealth.